-At the Center for Sports & Regenerative Orthopedics in Waldorf, MD, we can help you address Tennis Elbow with a variety of treatment choices that have proved successful with our patients.
+At the Center for Sports & Regenerative Orthopedics in Alexandria, VA, we can help you address Tennis Elbow pain and bring back your swing – or simply restore your daily function - with an array of treatment modalities that have been successfully utilized with our patients.

-Sudden arm or elbow injury can also sometimes cause Tennis Elbow.
-Even more rarely, people can develop the condition for no known reason, which is diagnosed as Idiopathic Tennis Elbow.
+A sudden arm or elbow injury can also cause Tennis Elbow.
+On occasion, people can develop the condition for no known reason, which is referred to as Idiopathic Tennis Elbow.

-Elbow function is involved in so much of our daily function, and there are a wide range of symptoms that could signal the development of the Tennis Elbow.
-While pain and weakness are the two primary symptoms, other symptoms may include:
+Elbow function is involved in a myriad of daily activities, and there are a wide range of symptoms that could signal the development of Tennis Elbow, including:

-Our first step is to take a medical history, which will include questions about any activities that may have led to your condition.
-We then perform a physical exam to check for pain, swelling, or stiffness in your elbow joint.
-Ultrasound is our preferred imaging test for diagnosis, and having it done the same day as your first visit helps us start your treatment plan immediately.
+Ultrasound is our preferred imaging test and having it done the same day as your first visit helps us start your treatment plan immediately.

-After the ultrasound exam, we typically offer activity modification, physical therapy, and exercises to improve body awareness and mechanics.
-We also utilize Dry Needling and Trigger Point Injections when necessary.
+After the ultrasound exam, we typically offer physical therapy, exercises to improve body mechanics, Dry Needling and Trigger Point Injections if necessary.
 If these methods do not help, we may try other methods, like PRP.

 For more questions about our array of treatment methods, speak with our experts today to see which might be the best treatment option for you.
 Call (240) 754-7954.

 What would it be like to see increased function again and relieve debilitating pain and weakness from Tennis Elbow?
 Let our team of experts at the Center for Sports & Regenerative Orthopedics help you achieve your healing goals and put you back in the swing of things!